jeremyknight-me/family-games/README.md

 # Family Games

-This is an attempt at a self-hosted set of games for playing with friends and family in your household and/or with access to your network (Cloudflare Tunnels, etc).
+This is designed to be a self-hosted set of games for playing with friends and family in your household and/or with access to your network (Cloudflare Tunnels, etc).

 Current Games
 - Tic-Tac-Toe